neonshaman/WGU-C482/README.md

 # WGU-C482
+Update 7/2020: After realizing I uploaded the copmiled class files only, I decompiled them to upload here for viewing using the Java Decompiler Project tool (http://java-decompiler.github.io/).

 Culminating project for Software I, developed with Java and JavaFX in the Netbeans IDE.

 For this project, I was presented the following scenario: